Sadeness (Part I)

 The Gregorian antiphon Procedamus In Pace!
 Cum Angelis.
 This music, quoted in "Sadeness", is taken from the Palm Sunday liturgy.

-"Sadeness (Part I)" is a song by German musical project Enigma, released in October 1990 by Virgin Records as the lead single from their first album, MCMXC a.D.
+"Sadeness (Part I)" is a song by German musical project Enigma, released in October 1990 by Virgin Records as the lead single from their first album MCMXC a.D.
 (1990).
-It was written by Michael Cretu, Fabrice Cuitad and Frank Peterson, and produced by the latter.
-The song features French lyrics whispered by Cretu's then-wife, Sandra and became an international hit, reaching number one in 14 countries.
-In the United States, it peaked at number five on the Billboard Hot 100 and number one on both the Dance Club Play and 12-inch Singles Sales charts.
+It was written by Michael Cretu, Fabrice Cuitad and Frank Peterson, and produced by the last.
+The song features a French lyric whispered by Cretu's then-wife Sandra and became an international hit, reaching number one in 14 countries.
+In the United States it peaked at number five on the Billboard Hot 100 and number one on both the Dance Club Play and 12-inch Singles Sales charts.
 Its accompanying music video was directed by Michel Guimbard, featuring a scribe dreaming of wandering into The Gates of Hell.
-A sequel to the song, "Sadeness (Part II)" featuring Anggun, was released on Enigma's eighth studio album, The Fall of a Rebel Angel (2016).
+A sequel to the song, "Sadeness (Part II)", featuring Anggun, was released on Enigma's eighth studio album, The Fall of a Rebel Angel (2016).

 History

 "Sadeness" was written by Michael Cretu (under the pseudonym Curly M.C.), Frank Peterson (under the pseudonym F. Gregorian), and Fabrice Cuitad (under the pseudonym David Fairstein).
 The song was named "Sadeness (Part I)" on its single release in Germany, and "Sadness Part I" on its single release in the United Kingdom and Japan.
 It is a sensual track based around "questioning" the sexual desires of Marquis de Sade; hence the German release name of "Sadeness", as opposed to the English word of "Sadness" used in the UK release.
-The track reached number-one faster than any new release in German history - before its video clip had even been finished.
+The track reached number one faster than any new release in German history - before its video clip had even been finished.
 The record company Virgin had done virtually no promotion on the song.
-Sales took off purely on the strength of radio and club play.
+Sales took off mainly on the strength of radio and club play.

 In the 2017 book Stars of 90's Dance Pop: 29 Hitmakers Discuss Their Careers by James Arena, producer Frank Peterson recalled: "Well, we finished the song, and we were in total awe of ourselves.
 Michael's manager, who also managed Sandra, came out to Ibiza with us for a weekend, and we played him the track.
 He was sitting there listening and said, "That's very heavy going.
 You'll never get that on radio."
 We started thinking, "Oh shit."
 An hour later, our contact at Virgin tells us his secretary and other people at the office are fucking amazed by the song.
 He said he didn't get it, but everyone else seemed to love it.
 So pretty quickly the song came out."